top of page

 Individual therapy gives you access to process your innermost thoughts and emotions in a safe environment.
 Therapy can help you improve your relationships with others, enhance your ability to function in work/school/day to day activities, regulate your emotions, teach you healthy coping techniques to manage stress, alter any unhealthy or maladaptive behavior, organize and modify your thought patterns, process and recover from past traumas, and ultimately connect deeper with your body and mind.

-What to expect in therapy?
+What to expect in individual therapy

 Here are some common treatment modalities: